Trump touts administration’s ‘amazing job’ in Puerto Rico as he plans a visit Oct. 3

 Criticism of Trump has come from Democratic politicians, celebrities and others, focusing in part on the heavy attention he has put in recent days on his opposition to football players who kneel during the national anthem.

-Marc Anthony, the Latin pop singer, was more blunt, urging Trump on Twitter to “shut the [expletive] up about NFL.”
+Marc Anthony, the Latin pop singer, was more blunt, urging Trump on Twitter to “shut the f--- up about NFL.”

 “Do something about our people in need in #PuertoRico,” Anthony wrote.
 “We are American citizens too.”